tango9/snowpy3/README.md

 ## NOTES
-   Works with the latest version of SNOW (Aug 5, 2022 checks)
+   Works with the latest version of SNOW (Sep 13, 2025 checks)